sodafoundation/architecture-analysis/specs/capri/object_lifecycle_management.md

 3. Provide the ability of filter objects by prefix in the list API.

-4. Provide the ability of filter objects by storage class in the list API.
+4. Provide the ability of filter objects by storage tier in the list API.

 5. Add an API to update object metadata.

 6. Add the HEAD API to get object metadata (including the glacier object recover progress).

+7. Add an API to get the storage classes and tiers supported by OpenSDS.

+### Backend module
+1. Provide the ability of filter backends by storage tier, that means get those backends that support the specific storage tier.

 ### Scheduler module
 1. Periodically get lifecycle rules of each bucket, based on the Read API of S3.